 "You, you love it how I move you" The opening line sets the tone for the song and establishes Ariana Grande's confidence and sexual prowess.
 "You love it how I touch you, my one" Grande is addressing a lover, emphasizing the intimacy and connection between the two.
 "When all is said and done, you'll believe God is a woman" The chorus of the song asserts the idea that women are powerful and divine, challenging traditional patriarchal notions of religion and spirituality.
 "And I, I feel it after midnight / A feeling that you can't fight" The pre-chorus establishes a sensual and mystical atmosphere, with Grande alluding to the transformative power of sexual connection.
 "My one, it lingers when we're done / You'll believe God is a woman" The repetition of the chorus emphasizes the message of female empowerment and encourages listeners to embrace their own strength and independence.
 "I don't wanna waste no time, yeah / You ain't got a one-track mind, yeah" Grande is addressing a lover who is more interested in physical pleasure than emotional connection.
 "Have it any way you like, yeah / And I can tell that you know I know how I want it" The lyrics emphasize Grande's confidence and agency in the sexual relationship, with her taking charge and directing the action.
 "Ain't nobody else can relate / Boy, I like that you ain't afraid" The lines address the unique connection between the two lovers, with Grande appreciating the openness and fearlessness of her partner.
 "Baby, lay me down and let's pray / I'm tellin' you the way I like it, how I want it" The use of religious imagery suggests a spiritual and transformative aspect to the sexual relationship, with Grande advocating for open communication and mutual satisfaction.
 "And I can be all the things you told me not to be" The lyrics suggest a rebellion against societal expectations and norms, with Grande asserting her own power and agency as a woman.
 "When you try to come for me, I keep on flourishing" The final line of the song emphasizes Grande's confidence and strength, with her defying anyone who tries to hold her back or bring her down.
 Thanks to them who helped me to find out the exact meaning of every line and write down in the respective language.

-[Note: "There is no god but Allah.
+[Note: I, as a Muslim, believe, "There is no god but Allah.
 Allah is neither a man nor a woman.
 Allah created everything.
 Allah has no children.]